marcusrugger/AstronomicalAlgorithms/JeanMeeus/Chapter  3 - Interpolation/README.md

 var y = Interpolate.FromN(y1, y2, y3)(n);
 ```
 ### Example 3.a
 Consider the example Meeus gives for the distance to Mars from Earth in November 1992.

-Calculate the distance to Mars at November 8, at 4:21 AM (all times TD).
+Calculate the distance to Mars on November 8, at 4:21 AM (all times TD).
 This example is also a unit test.

 Date | Distance (AU)
 --- | ---